 This week on MarTech Masters, Gabriel sits down with Katie Morissey of Wistia to discuss the many uses of video in the sales process.
-Join our discussion on using video remotely, how you can add value to your sales process with it, and some tips for getting yourself ready to be in front of the camera.
+Join our discussion on using video remotely, how it can add value to your sales process, increase brand affinity, and some tips for getting yourself ready to be in front of the camera.

 Listen to the Podcast version of this episode: